 Local List and Non-Designated Heritage Assets

-The National Planning Policy Framework (NPPF) refers to ‘non-designated heritage assets’ as locally significant buildings, monuments, sites, places areas or landscapes identified by Local Planning Authorities.
+The National Planning Policy Framework (NPPF, February 2019) refers to ‘non-designated heritage assets’ as locally significant buildings, monuments, sites, places areas or landscapes identified by Local Planning Authorities.
 They can be included on a Local List, which Darlington doesn’t currently have, but they don’t have to be.
-An alternative is a criteria-based approach, which has been taken by a number of Local Authorities and has been shown to be robust at both application and appeal stage.
+An alternative is a criteria-based approach, which has been taken by a number of Local Authorities and has been shown to be effective at both application and appeal stage.

 The production of a Local List remains as a goal in our Local Plan.
 However with current resources our criteria-based approach is thorough, transparent and pragmatic.
 Ultimately we hope it will lead to a Local List for public engagement.